A. Anticipated Future Trends

 Regional resources.
 Michigan State University has the top geography department in the state.
 Wayne State University has a "Department of Geography and Urban Planning" which has about eleven faculty.
 Western Michigan University teaches Geography to the M.A. level with about 19 faculty.
 Central Michigan University has undergraduate and graduate programs in GIS taught by 20 faculty.
 Ferris State University has no Geography Department (classes are taught in the 'Social Sciences Department') but does has an active GIS certificate program in the Technology Department.
 University of Michigan does not have a geography department.

 Other important library collections in Michigan: The University of Michigan has a large research map collection held in several locations (Hatcher, Bentley, and Clements).
+Central Michigan University's Clarke Historical Library has a large collection of antique Michigan maps.
 The Library of Michigan and the Archives of Michigan have excellent resources relating to Michigan's history.
 Local libraries may have resources relating to their area.